-- A specific case is primarily used to specify a deviation from a requirement in the UTP and national technical requirements are mainly used to define requirements in addition to the UTP.
-In other words, national technical requirements should not contradict UTPs, whereas in principle, specific cases may do so. - Specific cases are subject to scrutiny by the CTE, as they are adopted as part of the UTP in which they are included. - Contracting States notify OTIF's Secretary General of any national technical requirements, which are published without CTE scrutiny. - As a specific case is defined in the UTP, it is more transparent than a national technical requirement and therefore preferable in principle. - If the method of assessing a specific case is complex and too long to describe in the UTP, the specific case may refer to a national technical requirement for this purpose. - Vehicle-related rules that are linked to or covered by a TSI but not by a UTP (e.g. SRT, ENE, CCS), should be published in the form of national technical requirements. - If a specific case refers to a document issued by a Contracting State, it should refer to a specific version of this document to ensure transparency and legal certainty. - The decision whether to describe provisions in a specific case or in a national technical requirement should take into account the users of the provisions and the ease of administration.
+- A specific case should be used to specify a deviation from a requirement in the UTP due to technical constraints affecting compatibility with the existing system.
+A national technical requirement should be used to define a requirement other than those laid down in the UTPs.
+In other words, national technical requirements should not contradict UTPs, whereas in principle, specific cases may do so. - Specific cases are subject to scrutiny by the CTE, as they are adopted as part of the UTP in which they are included. - Contracting States notify OTIF's Secretary General of any national technical requirements, which are published without CTE scrutiny. - As a specific case is defined in the UTP, it is more transparent than a national technical requirement and therefore preferable in principle. - If the method of assessing a specific case is complex and too long to describe in the UTP, the specific case in the UTP may refer instead to a specific national technical requirement defining the corresponding assessment method. - Vehicle-related rules that are linked to or covered by a TSI but not by a UTP (e.g. SRT, ENE, CCS), should be published in the form of national technical requirements. - If a specific case refers to a document issued by a Contracting State, it should refer to a specific version of this document to ensure transparency and legal certainty. - The decision whether to describe provisions in a specific case or in a national technical requirement should take into account the users of the provisions and the ease of administration.
 Contracting States may request guidance from the CTE or WG Tech for this purpose.